-At the 25th AGM held on 29 July 2020, the Directors were present in person to engage directly with, and be accountable to the shareholders for their stewardship of the Company.
+At the 26th AGM held on 15 June 2021, the Directors were present virtually to engage directly with, and be accountable to the shareholders for their stewardship of the Company.
 The Directors, Management and External Auditors were in attendance to respond to the shareholders' queries.
-The voting at the 25th AGM was conducted through e-polling.
+The voting at the 26th AGM was conducted through e-polling.
+The minutes of the 26th AGM is published on the Company's website at www.ralco.net.

-This Corporate Governance Overview Statement is made in accordance with the resolution of the Board dated 31 March 2021
+This Corporate Governance Overview Statement is made in accordance with the resolution of the Board dated 31 March 2022.